pingidentity/pingidentity-devops-getting-started/docs/get-started/devopsRegistration.md

   * You'll receive a confirmation message.
   * Your credentials will be forwarded to the email address associated with your Ping Identity account.

+!!! info "Saving Credentials"
->Important: Upon receiving your key, ensure that you follow the instructions below for saving these via the `ping-devops` utility.
+    Upon receiving your key, ensure that you follow the instructions below for saving these via the `ping-devops` utility.

 Example: